Water Pricing

 If the NSW Government wants NSW households to eat local and support our farmers, then it must intervene or risk exorbitant water bills proving the final straw.
 Many farmers are already under intense financial pressure with rising input costs in interest rates, fuel, insurance, machinery, wages and energy, and price impacts from environmental water recovery.

-IPART will publish a Draft Report for stakeholder feedback in March 2025.
-The Final Report will be published in June 2025, with the pricing determination to take effect from 1 July 2025.
-Learn more on the IPART website: Prices for WaterNSW regional and rural bulk water from 1 July 2025.
+IPART (Independent Pricing and Regulatory Tribunal) will publish a draft determination for stakeholder feedback in March 2025.
+The final determination will be published in June 2025, with the pricing determination to take effect from 1 July 2025.

 Irrigators cover most of the cost for managing NSW’s rural water resources, including water planning, infrastructure and operations.
 This includes activities that serve the broader community, or public interest.